spine-tools/Spine-Toolbox/docs/source/case_study_a5.rst

    f.
 From the main menu, select **Session -> Commit** to open the *Commit changes* dialog.
       Enter ‘Add from nodes of power plants‘ as the commit message and click **Commit**.

 #.
-To establish that (i) power plant units release water to the station's lower node,
+Establish that (i) power plant units release water to the station's lower node,
-   and (ii) power plant units inject electricity to the common electricity node, create relationships of class ``unit__to_node`` with the following data:
+   and (ii) power plant units inject electricity to the common electricity node.
+   Repeate the above procedure to create relationships of class ``unit__to_node`` with the following data:

    .. literalinclude:: data/cs-a5-unit__to_node.txt